 Robinhood is a US-based trading platform founded in April 2013.
 The company allows its US customers to trade stocks, ETFs, options and cryptocurrency.
 Margin trading is also available.

 The platform soft-launched in the UK in November 2023, offering commission-free trading with no FX fees as well as the opportunity to earn 5% interest on uninvested cash.
-UK customers were added to a waiting list before being officially launched in the UK in March 2024, rolling all eligible customers off its waitlist and making its app available to everyone.
-To incentivise uptake, customers who sign up are eligible for a free share worth between $7 and $175.
+UK customers were added to a waiting list before the platform officially launched in the UK in March 2024, rolling all eligible customers off its waitlist and making its app available to everyone.

 In the UK, Robinhood customers can invest in over 6,000 global companies listed on US markets and trade fractional shares.
 However, some features available to US-based customers are not currently available to investors in the UK.
 This includes investing in ETFs and options trading.
 In addition, Robinhood doesn't have a Stocks and Shares ISA or SIPP option for customers wanting to benefit from a tax wrapper for their investments.